 If you want real canning recipes (like with the heat bath etc.) this site has recipes.

 I got sick once from improperly canned food and it was AWFUL....please process safely!!
 Thanks!

 What is canning in the oven?
 How do you go about doing this?
 I have for a long time been interested in canning.
 This may be something I may want to do.
 Please someone reply.
 Thank you.

 By Warren from Prince Albert, Saskatchewan, Canada

 Oven canning means processing the filled jars in the oven as opposed to a boiling water bath or pressure canner.
 However, unlike the other two methods it isn't considered safe.
 Ovens don't provide the reliable, even heat required to kill some nasty bacteria including botulism.
-Plus jars may crack or even explode.
-Some people do use this method but it isn't recommended.

 Canning is a great thing to do and I hope you try it out!
 Do an online search for the USDA guide Principles of Home Canning or try the Ball Blue Book to start out.